mbierman/firewalla-tailscale-docker/README.md

 *   **No Public IP Required:** Connect to your home network from anywhere, even if your ISP uses CGNAT.
 *   **Unified Network:** All your devices (laptops, phones, servers) join networks securely.
 No need to configure different VPN clients or settings for each one.
 *   **Simplified Access:** Once a device is on your Tailscale network (your "tailnet"), it can securely connect to any other authorized device with consistent and simple access rules.
-*   **Split vs. Full Tunnel:** This script configures your Firewalla as a **subnet router** (split tunnel), giving you access to your local devices.
-It can also optionally be configured as an **exit node** (full tunnel), routing all your internet traffic through your home network.
-*   **Support for Exit node:** With Exit node enabled, you have a "full-tunnel" VPN with all traffic going through your Firewalla.
-If you disbale Exit node, only traffic to Firewalla Subnets will go to Firewalla.
-All other traffic goes to your internet connection.
-This is the same as Firewalla's default VPN Server
+*   **Support for Exit node:** With Exit node enabled, you have the option of a "full-tunnel" a VPN with all traffic going through your Firewalla or a split tunnel where only traffic to your Firewalla networks goes through Tailscale.
+If you disbale Exit node, all other traffic goes to your internet connection.
+This is the same as Firewalla's default VPN Server. if you enable Exit node On the firewalla you can still chose on the fly in the [Tailscale app](https://github.com/mbierman/firewalla-tailscale-docker/blob/main/README.md#exit-node).

 **Bottom line:** Tailscale provides a unified, always-on private network that simplifies remote access, especially for users without a stable public IP.
 This installer makes it easy to get it running on your Firewalla.